 Before we get into the benefits of open-source software, it is important to understand what it is.
-Open-source code is software for coders and industry experts who buy it under a license in order to observe, modify, change, and share it with others.

 But why do these coders need it?
 Open source tools do extremely specific job tasks, but their main goal is to help coders develop their own software with the help of the open-source software.